RHUB

 22. Is Java required to run TurboMeeting?

-How stable and scalable are RHUB appliances?
+How stable and scalable are RHUB servers?

 How do I ensure the best VoIP audio conferencing quality?